La Patilla: Demographics

 Initially after La Patillas launch, its readership was primarily from postgraduate educated individuals.
 In 2015, La Patilla was primarily visited by those who were both college educated and not collegiately educated.
 One of the primary browsing locations for users was at school and at work.

-By 2018, visitors were primarily college educated or in graduate school, with homes and work places becoming the main browsing locations while visits from schools declined.
+By 2018, according to Alexa, visitors were primarily college educated or in graduate school, with homes and work places becoming the main browsing locations while visits from schools declined.